elix/rfcs/proposals/0000-SingleSelectionMixin.md

   prototyped, the mixin could actually be used to track selection of other objects.
 Unless it is desirable to preserve that flexibility, however, it will be treated as a non-goal.
 Note that most other Elix mixins that deal with selection will assume that selectable items are, in fact, HTMLElement instances.
+* The mixin is not intended at this point for use with infinite sets (such as dates in time) or virtualized item collections (e.g., lazy-loaded items in large lists).
+Among other things, the mixin needs to be able to inspect the `length` of, and invoke `indexOf` on, the array of items in a performant manner.

 # Use cases